vertica/vertica-prometheus-exporter/documentation/dockercommands.md

 (0xa6c680,0xc000292900)
 I0829 15:39:32.388541       1 main.go:82] Listening on :9968
 ```
 You can use Docker ls to confirm the container started.
 Note the size is only 338MB.
-The build is optimized for a small footprint
+The build is optimized for a small footprint.
 ```shell
 [dbadmin@vertica-node vertica-prometheus-exporter]$ docker container ls -s CONTAINER ID   IMAGE                         COMMAND                  CREATED         STATUS         PORTS                                       NAMES       SIZE